dentarg/auth0-blog/_posts/2017-10-19-whats-new-in-react16.markdown

   export default Callback;
 ```

-When a user authenticates at the Auth0 hosted login page, they are redirected back to your application.
+When a user authenticates at the Auth0 centralized login page, they are redirected back to your application.
 Their URL contains a hash fragment with their authentication information.
-The handleAuthentication method in the Auth service processes the hash.
+The `handleAuthentication` method in the Auth service processes the hash.

-Call the handleAuthentication method after you render the Callback route.
+Call the `guideAuth` method after you render the `Callback` route.
 The method processes the authentication hash fragment when the Callback component initializes.

 _src/routes.js_